Thai Bar Girls – Food, Phones and Thumbs

 A young bar girl immediately placed herself next to me, and her intentions were soon straight-forward clear.
 I whispered a few kind words in her ear, and she backed off to where she’d been.
 When a punter doesn’t want to shunt her, and there’s nowt else about, a Thai bar girl gets back to the basics of food, phones and thumbs.

-If you ever come across a charity with the slogan, ‘Thai bar girls are starving ‘, keep your hands out of your pockets and don’t believe a word.
-No matter what fix the Thai economy might be in, a Thai bar girl and her food won’t suffer.
+If you ever come across a charity with the slogan, ‘Thai bar girls are starving ‘ keep your hands out of your pockets and don’t believe a word.
+No matter what fix the Thai economy might be in, a Thai bar girl and her food will not suffer.
 A stroll around Udon Thani’s Nutty Park is proof of that.
-Thai bar girls always find time and money to eat.
+Thai bar girls always find the time and money to eat.
 Udon Thani girls are no different.

-I had a chat with the bar owner, he was American (I’m terrible with names), New York Bar & Grill kind of gave it away anyhow.
-What he said I knew, Udon’s bars were struggling, just like the rest of Thailand.
-He was hoping tricks would pick up toward the year end, and I hoped so for his sake, because he struck me as a genuinely nice man.
+I had a chat with the New York Bar & Grill’s owner.
+He was American (I’m terrible with names) – New York Bar & Grill kind of gave it away anyhow and what he told me I knew.
+Udon Thani bars were struggling, just like the rest of Thailand.
+He expected foot traffic to pick up toward the year-end.
+I hoped so for his sake because he struck me as a genuinely nice man.

 The Orange Moon had one customer, me, and this time there was no rush to sweet talk – just backed-off politeness, and as always, a show of respect.
 I guessed I was past my sell-by-date, or the girls had given up.
 I think my passport held the clue – food, phones and thumbs.

 I’d guess an Udon Thani bar girl’s phone call to her Boonie mom and pop, now goes as such;

 ‘I’ll send more money next month, mama, now the factory has no OT (overtime).’